wolfSSL/wolfssh-examples/Espressif/ESP32/ESP32-SSH-Server/README.md

 ## Linux Quick Start - Installation of local files

-This method, although operational, is no longer recommended.
+This method, although operational, *is no longer recommended*.
 See above for using the in-place wolfSSL and wolfSSH source that can be used without copying to the local project.

 If you still want to have a local copy of wolfSSL _in_ you project, follow these steps: